daisygunn/la-petite-travellerold/README.md

 # La Petite Traveller

-<<<<<<< HEAD
-This website was created to provide guidance and inspiration for people interested in backpacking and also those specifically interested in visiting Sri Lanka.
+This website was created to provide guidance and inspiration for people interested in backpacking; furthermore those specifically interested in visiting Sri Lanka as that is the 'recent trip' featured in this website.

 Featured in this website are the following sections: